F5Networks/f5-telemetry-streaming/README.md

 ## Data tracer

-Tracer is useful for debug because it dumps intermediate to file.
+Tracer is useful for debug because it dumps intermediate data to file.
 Default location for files is **/var/tmp/telemetry** Each config object has 'tracer' property.
 Possible values are:
 - *false* - tracer disabled